 Here are five examples of thoughtful questions that will help encourage creative answers:

 1. “No” to “Yes or No”

 Did you have a good day at school?
 Can you jump?
 Do you wish you had a pet dragon?
 For most kids, these questions will guarantee a “yep” or “nope” and that is it.
-Adding quantifiers and qualifiers can entice these same questions into descriptive discussions.
+Adding quantifiers and qualifiers can transform these same questions into descriptive discussions.
 Can you tell me about a time when you laughed today at school?
 How many times can you jump?
 If you had a pet dragon, what would you like to do with it?
-This second round of questions not only makes our kids feel like we are interested in hearing more details from them but can also spark more detailed responses.
+This second round of questions not only makes our kids feel like we are interested in hearing more details from them, but can also spark more creative responses.
+For inspiration on how to come up with 10 million very specific questions, just listen to what your kids ask you and volley back.ed responses.
 For inspiration on how to come up with 10 million very specific questions, just listen to what your kids ask you and volley back.

 2. Make Room for Extraordinary Answers